OctopusDeploy/blog/blog/2023-04/beginners-guide-containers/index.md

 These are the key differences between the 2 technologies:

 - Isolation - Containers isolate per instance.
 VMs isolate per operating system.
-- Management - You can't change containers after deployment, only destroy and replace them.
+- Management - You can't change containers after deployment, you can only destroy and replace them.
 VMs allow for the same changes as physical computers.
 - Resources - Containers need fewer resources as they don't emulate operating systems.
 VMs need extra resources to power their operating systems.
 - Portability - You can move containers between hosting environments without major changes to the infrastructure.
 To move VMs, you must reconfigure your virtual and physical infrastructure.